Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ## 1. What does Philadelphia's tree canopy look like today?

 ### Philadelphia's 2018 Canopy
-First, we aggregate our tree canopy data to the fishnet so that we have gain, loss, and total canopy area for each cell.
+First, we aggregate our tree canopy data to the fishnet to gain, lose, and total canopy area for each cell.
 Northwest, West, and Northeast Philadelphia have the most tree canopy.
-In North and South Philadelphia as well as Center City, tree canopy is more sparse.
+In North Philadelphia, South Philadelphia, and Center City, the tree canopy coverage is more sparse.

 ```r